cftang9/LLGOF_UniCoxPH/README.md

 # A Goodness-of-fit Test for Log-Linearity in Cox Proportional Hazard Model under Monotonic Covariate Effects #

 This repository contains  ```R``` codes for the article “A Goodness-of-fit Test for Log-Linearity in Cox Proportional Hazard Model under Monotonic Covariate Effects.”
-We proposed a goodness-of-fit (GOF) test for the log-linearity versus monotonic effects on the hazard function in the Cox PH Model:
+We proposed a goodness-of-fit (GOF) test for the log-linearity versus monotonic effects on the hazard function in the Cox Proportional Hazard Model (PH) Model:

 $$
   H_0: \lambda_i(t) = \lambda_0(t) \exp(Z_i \beta) ~~ \mbox{versus} ~~ H_1: \lambda_i(t) = \lambda_0(t) \exp (g(Z_i)),